CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 2. Document & Report

 After the initial investigation and analysis, the forensic accountant will prepare a report documenting conclusive evidence from their findings, with explanation.
-The report is then given to the head of the company, law enforcement, legal professionals, or other stakeholders to explain potential fraud and irregularities, help solve financial disputes, or provide information needed for future steps
+The report is then given to the head of the company, law enforcement, legal professionals, or other stakeholders to explain potential fraud and irregularities, help solve financial disputes, or provide information needed for future steps.

 3. Assess & Testify

 Forensic accountants also have a role in the assessment and finalization of their documented findings.
 They may assist in financial recovery through mediation, negotiating, or in some cases, pressing criminal charges.
-They are trained to be an expert witness in legal proceedings to presenting their findings and recommendations based on the evidence they collected.
+They are trained to be an expert witness in legal proceedings, presenting their findings and recommendations based on the evidence they collected.

 How to Become a Forensic Accountant